cmclean5/rSpectral/cran-comments.md

 ```
 ### Submission comments:

-Address all comments, in particular add single quote
+Address all comments, in particular add single quote to package name in the
+DESCRIPTION file.